 Customer Support & Misc.: We’ll have a helpdesk for user queries (password reset, payment issues, etc.) – maybe 1-2 support staff or outsourced – cost minor relative to other expenses.

-Unit Economics: Each report sale at ₹299, minus payment fee (₹9) and marginal hosting (₹1) is ~₹289 contribution.
+Unit Economics: Each report sale at ₹299, minus payment fee (₹1) is ~₹289 contribution.
 The major variable cost is marketing to acquire that user.
 If a portion of users are organic, the blended acquisition cost goes down.
 Let’s assume a conservative scenario: effective cost per paying customer ~₹150 (this accounts for all the ad spend divided by payers, assuming many free users).
 That yields ~₹139 net per sale contribution.
 With scale, and virality, this CAC could drop dramatically (we might get many organic payers at near ₹0 cost, which would spike margin).
 So unit economics can be quite positive after initial traction.

 Traffic and Conversion Assumptions: